skyzh/write-you-a-vector-db/README.md

 # Write You a Vector Database

-A tutorial on how to add vector capabilities to an existing database system.
+A tutorial on how to add vector capabilities to a relational database system.

+You may access the tutorial at [https://skyzh.github.io/write-you-a-vector-db](https://skyzh.github.io/write-you-a-vector-db).

 We plan to release two variants of this tutorial: a C++ version and a Rust version.